vertexproject/synapse/docs/synapse/devguides/stormservices.rst

 Storm Service Modules
 =====================

-Modules can be added to a Storm service package to surface reusable Storm functions.
+Modules can be added to a Storm service package to expose reusable Storm functions.
 Each module defines a ``name``, which is used for importing elsewhere via ``$lib.import()``, and a ``storm`` string.
 The Storm code in this case contains callable functions with the format::